oneryalcin/london-stations/README.md

-# Udacity Neighbourhood Map Project
+# Neighbourhood Map Project

-Fourth project in Udacity's Full Stack Nanodegree is **Neighbourhood Map Project**.
-We are asked to create a single page web application usinng **`Knockout.js`** and preffered 3rd party Map application.
-I decided to use **Google Maps JavaScript Library**
+This is a single page web application displaying London Train stations and Santander bike docks nearby using **`Knockout.js`** and **Google Maps JavaScript Library**.

  > Click [here](http://185.137.92.115:8000) for live app.

 ## Application
-I'm a regular user of London underground services, and few times I used TFL Santander bicycles, nicknamed [Boris Bikes](https://static.independent.co.uk/s3fs-public/thumbnails/image/2015/11/23/16/GettyImages-497821114.jpg?w968).
-I wanted to create a web app that displays London Train Stations and whenever a user clicks on a station on the map or choose from the list, info window pops up and shows nearby bike stations together with bike availablity data.
+I'm a regular user of London underground services, and few times I used TFL (Transport for London) Santander bicycles, also known as [Boris Bikes](https://static.independent.co.uk/s3fs-public/thumbnails/image/2015/11/23/16/GettyImages-497821114.jpg?w968).
+I created a web app that displays London Train Stations.
+Whenever user clicks on a station marker on the map or choose the station from the list, info window pops up and shows nearby bike stations together with latest bike availablity data.

  > *Note that bike stations are mostly installed in Zone 1 and Zone 2.
 In other zones user would likely to fail finding bike stations nearby.*

-This app queries two APIs:
+This app queries two APIs for Data:
- - London Train Stations data
+ - London Train Stations data (Marquis de Geek Tube API)
- - Bike Stations data
+ - Bike Stations data (TFL API)

 Users can:
  - list all train stations along with Zone information.
 All Stations are displayed on the map.